Pignola-Abriola stratigraphic section: Magnetostratigraphy

-The sequence of geomagnetic polarity reversals along the Pignola-Abriola section defined 10 magnetozones (5 normal and 5 reverse) that have been associated to the E13r-E20r polarity interval in the Newark Astrochronological Polarity Time Scale (Newark-APTS).
+The sequence of geomagnetic polarity reversals along the Pignola-Abriola section defined ten magnetozones (five normal and five reverse) that have been associated to the E13r-E20r polarity interval in the Newark Astrochronological Polarity Time Scale (Newark-APTS).
 The characteristic of the Newark-APTS is the calibration of the magnetostratigraphy with a time scale based on the astronomic cycles recognized in the stratigraphic sequence (covering the entire Late Triassic, from Carnian to Hettangian).
 The correlation between the Pignola-Abriola section and the Newark-APTS has been statistically evaluated using a Student's t-test, comparing the thickness of the magnetozones in Pignola-Abriola with the duration of the magnetozones in the Newark-APTS (as used before for the Carnian-Norian Pizzo Mondello section in Sicily).
 The basic assumption of this method is that in pelagic basinal sections the sedimentation rates are quite constant and thickness is a proxy of time.
 Several correlation options has been tested and only one resulted the most accurate.
 Following the age model derived to the correlation between the Pignola-Abriola section and the Newark-APTS, the stratigraphic level marking the Rhaetian base has been dated at 205.7 Million years ago.

-The potential of the Pignola-Abriola section as GSSP of the Rhaetian Stage
+Potential of the Pignola-Abriola section as GSSP of the Rhaetian Stage

 The Pignola-Abriola section has been proposed as a candidate for the GSSP of the Rhaetian Stage, fulfilling the main requirements to be selected as a boundary stratotype.
 This section is in facts characterized by a detailed biostratigraphy (conodonts and radiolarians) with a clear taxonomy and markers for both Stages and Substages boundaries.
 The chemostratigrahic curves of δ13Corg and δ13Ccarb show three perturbations that lead to a major one at the Norian-Rhaetian boundary.
 The ~6‰ negative shift associated to the Norian-Rhaetian boundary has been proposed as a physical marker of the Rhaetian, in association with the usual biostratigraphic markers (e.g. FAD of conodont Misikella posthernsteini, base of the Proparvicingula moniliformis radiolarian Zone).